4 years full-time (plus optional placement year)

 You can choose to replace this module with a language option from our Languages for All programme, or an elective module from another department.

-You'll also choose a Key Ideas module.
-These modules are subject to change; current students can study:
+You'll choose a Key Ideas module, and can take another Key Ideas module or two 10-credit option modules from Philosophy.
+These modules are subject to change.
+Our current students can study:

 You'll go to a French-speaking country.
 We assist you in setting up overseas university study, a British Council assistantship or a work placement, and offer guidance on all aspects of the year.
 See our current year abroad pages for more information.